 The highlight of the evening was the emotional return of Fabrice Muamba, who walked out onto the pitch to an incredible reception from both sets of fans, just 41 days after he suffered cardiac arrest in the FA Cup match between the sides at White Hart Lane.

-Spurs began to take control of possession but were struggling to break through a stubborn home defense.
-Bale carved out an opportunity as he skipped beyond David Wheater to the byline, but his cut-back fizzed across goal with no-one in a black shirt there to meet it.
+Spurs began to take control of possession but were struggling to break through a stubborn home defence.
+Bale carved out an opportunity as skipped beyond Wheater to the byline, but his cut-back fizzed across goal with no-one in a black shirt there to meet it.

 Brad Friedel was finally called into action with 35 minutes on the clock.
 Martin Petrov got away from Kyle Walker, his cross evaded Kevin Davies but Chris Eagles turned it back to N’Gog who was denied from point-blank range by the American.